sawmu/sawmu/README.md

 <br >

-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why CoderOne Youtube Channel exists!
+I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and that's why FirstCoder Youtube Channel exists!

-#### What is CoderOne?
+#### What is FirstCoder?

-CoderOne is a youtube channel for learning Web/Mobile development, coding and design.
+FirstCoder is a youtube channel for learning Web/Mobile development, coding and design.
 Including new technologies and frameworks and anything really related to development world.

 #### Coding Stats